 The first step in forming an LLC or corporation in Arizona is to check and see whether the name is available to use.
-Each business entity that is registered with the Arizona Corporation Commission has to have a unique name.
+Each business entity that is registered with the Arizona Corporation Commission (AZCC)has to have a unique name.
 See our step-by-step guide to learn how to quickly search available names by using the Arizona Corporation Commissions Business Entity Database.

 How To Do An Arizona Corporation or LLC Business Name Search

 Step 1: Visit the Arizona Corporation Commission’s website